gchrupala/visually-grounded-speech/README.md

 ### Training models

-In order to re-train one of the models, change to the corresponding directory in `experiments`, and execute:
+In order to re-train one of the models, change to the corresponding directory in [experiments](experiments), and execute:

 ```
 python2.7 run.py > log.txt